chrimaho/update-from-git/README.md

 # update-from-git
-A Python App, hosted on a Docker Image for listening to, and then pulling from, a git repository
+A Python App, hosted on a Docker Image for listening to, and then pulling from, a git repository.

 ## The Process